line/CASTELLA/README.md

 ## Audio moment retrieval
 [Lighthouse](https://github.com/line/lighthouse/) supports the AMR recipe using CASTELLA for audio moment retrieval.
-The extracted audio and text features of CASTELLA are available on [Zenodo](https://zenodo.org/records/17412176).
+The extracted audio and text features of CASTELLA are available on [Zenodo](https://zenodo.org/records/17412176) and [HuggingFace](https://huggingface.co/datasets/lighthouse-emnlp2024/CASTELLA_CLAP_features).

+# Mirrors
+This dataset is also provided in [HuggingFace](https://huggingface.co/datasets/lighthouse-emnlp2024/CASTELLA).

 ## Citation
 ```